 Cross-industry conference insights portal

 Based on data generated through the event app, Marriott could access a huge amount of potentially valuable data.
-By analyzing session topic and attendee
+Using AI to analyze session

 This information source could be bundled as an additional service for any conference organizer – a potential new business opportunity completely